hleclerc/Sane_inter/docs/generation/content.md

 # Asynchronous code

 Sane allows functions to pause when they do not have the data needed to progress.
 It can be seen as a kind of **data-driven coroutine** ability.
-It can also be seen as a [Reactive Extension](http://reactivex.io) with a deep language support (notably to be able to transparently work with `for`s, `if`s, ...).
+It can also be seen as a [Reactive Extension](http://reactivex.io) with a deep support from the language.
+It allows to transparently work with `for`s, `if`s, ... and to generate highly optimized code (with less copies, indirections, ...).

 Nevertheless, it is purely optional (activated only if RX function are used).
-Remark: the current event loop is simple and does not allow a real control (scheduling, message passing, thread pinning)...
+Remark: the current event loop is simple and does not give the full control to the developers (for the scheduling, message passing, thread pinning, etc...).
 There's work to do on this topic.

 <!-- Besides, a runtime can't be defined by a language, it has to be a library: needs are the same if you're on the embedded world, if you're developing a game, and so on... -->